coq/coq/doc/sphinx/addendum/universe-polymorphism.rst

 - ``Lemma``, ``Axiom``, and all the other “definition” keywords support polymorphism.

+- :cmd:`Section` will locally set the polymorphism flag inside the section.

 - ``Variables``, ``Context``, ``Universe`` and ``Constraint`` in a section support polymorphism.
 This means that the universe variables (and associated constraints) are discharged polymorphically over definitions that use